Julia sets with Ahlfors-regular conformal dimension one: Introduction

-Crochet maps were recently introduced by Dudko-Hlushchanka-Schleicher as elementary building blocks of rational maps, together with \Sier maps, in their decomposition theory \cite{DHS_Decomp}.
-We call a rational map a {\it \Sier map}, if its Julia set is homeomorphic to the \Sier.
-They proved that if $f$ is a \pcf rational map with non-empty Fatou set, then there is a canonical completely $f$-invariant multicurve $\Gamma$ such that each small rational map of the $\Gamma$-decomposition is either a \Sier map or a crochet map.
+Crochet maps were recently introduced by Dudko--Hlushchanka--Schleicher as elementary building blocks of rational maps, together with \Sier maps, in their decomposition theory \cite{DHS_Decomp}.
+We call a rational map a {\it \Sier map}, if its Julia set is homeomorphic to the Sierpi\'{n}ski carpet.
+They proved that if $f$ is a \pcf rational map with a non-empty Fatou set, then there is a canonical completely $f$-invariant multicurve $\Gamma$ such that each small rational map of the $\Gamma$-decomposition is either a \Sier map or a crochet map.
 They also proved that if $f$ is not a crochet map, then either (1) $\Gamma$ is a Cantor multicurve or (2) the $\Gamma$-decomposition has at least one small \Sier map.
-We say that $\Gamma$ is a {\it Cantor multicurve} if the number of essential components of $f^{-n}(\Gamma)$ isotopic to elements of $\Gamma$ grows exponentially fast.
-See Section \ref{sec:crochet} for details.
-We sketch the idea of the crochet decomposition in the appendix for the sake of helping the reader understand crochet maps as a byproduct of a decomposition theory, which is canonical in the sense of Dudko-Hlushchanka-Schleicher.
+We say that $\Gamma$ is a {\it Cantor multicurve} if the number of essential components of $f^{-n}(\Gamma)$ isotopic to elements of $\Gamma$ grows exponentially fast with $n$.
+In the appendix, we sketch the idea of Dudko--Hlushchanka--Schleicher's decomposition theory.

 There is intuitive evidence that every non-crochet map has conformal dimension strictly greater than one.
-Suppose that $f$ is not a crochet map so that we are in case either (1) or (2) of the previous paragraph.
-There is a natural map into $\Jcal_f$ either from a Cantor set times the circle, $\Ccal \times \Sbb^1$, in the case (1), or from a \Sier Julia set in the case (2). $\Ccal \times \Sbb^1$ is a well-known example having conformal dimension strictly greater than one \cite{MackayTyson_Confdim}.
+Suppose that $f$ is not a crochet map, so that we are in case (1) or (2) of the previous paragraph.
+There is a natural map into $\Jcal_f$ either from a Cantor set times the circle, $\Ccal \times \Sbb^1$, in the case (1), or from a \Sier Julia set in the case (2).
+The space $\Ccal \times \Sbb^1$ is a well-known example having conformal dimension strictly greater than one \cite[Proposition 4.1.11]{MackayTyson_Confdim}.
 A self-similar \Sier also has conformal dimension strictly greater than one by \cite{Mackay_ConfdimCarpet}.
 We use the theory of asymptotic conformal energies to prove this rigorously.